rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 The subscription started notification is sent to a receiver to indicate that a subscription is active and they may start to receive *update* records from the publisher.

-The subscription started notification may be sent to a receiver for any of these reasons:
+The subscription started notification may be sent for any of these reasons:

 1. A new subscription has been configured.